 There also are two more life-threatening disease, you can get in those countries: Malaria and Dengue fever.
 For both of them there are no vaccinations yet.
 The best protection against the mosquitoes, which spread the diseases, are clothing (long sleeves and long legs during evenings and nights) and bed-nets impregnated with insecticides while sleeping as well as repellents during daytime.
 Read more about how to prevent Malaria by the link.
 You also can take Malaria tablets during and some days after the time you are in a “Malaria area”, but you have to know, that there are different kinds of mosquitoes, some of them are immune against the usual medicine and you need to take another kind of it (it is similar to the penicillin).
 Therefore, the best is to look for this medicine at your destination, because the doctors there know, which one of them will be effective in just that area.
 See also the site of the WHO and their information for travellers.
 For the dengue fever you only can protect yourself against the mosquitoes.

 Pay attention to, that there are no many people, who get sick in Malaria in Mexico and the Central American countries anymore, but it is different from country to country and in Mexico it depends on the state, where you are.
+UPDATE (Jan 2019): The doctors in Mexico told me, that there is no risk anymore for Malaria in Mexico.
 There are maps about it to find on the Internet as well and also country profiles – they open as a PDF!
-The highest risk is still on the country side of Guatemala, but there are also only a few cases each year.
+The highest risk is still at the country side of Guatemala, but there are also only a few cases each year.